 Second, he’s going to stress you out until this whole thing is wrapped up and finito.
 Again, remind yourself what didn’t work, and since you bought No More Assholes you should be making a new list of what you’re looking for in your next relationship.
 Stand your ground, know your No More, and don’t let him cajole you back into his arms unless he’s become the man you want to be with.

-So here’s how you deal with all this… Meditate.
+So here’s how you deal with all this… Meditate (Click Here to access my You Tube channel, and get a free meditation tutorial along with amazing tracks).
 Take care of yourself.
 This will help reduce your anxiety and give you more inner power.
 You’ll need it in order to make that precious space for a functional relationship.
 Cut all contact with him after he picks up his stuff or at the two month mark so you can heal, otherwise you’ll be dragged back over and over.
 Change your contact info so he can’t continue pulling your strings if you need to.

 And allow your life to evolve.